Dani Sutherland: Reception

-For her portrayal of Dani, Sursok won the Most Popular New Female Talent Logie Award in 2001.
+For her portrayal of Dani, Sursok won the Logie Award for Most Popular New Female Talent in 2001.
 Three years later, she was nominated for the Most Popular Actress Logie.
+Herald Sun critic Jackie Brygel branded Dani "The Whiny Blonde" in her soap opera column.
 Linda Barnier of the Newcastle Herald branded Dani "unlucky-in-love", while The Sydney Morning Herald's Robin Oliver called her "a go-getter".
 A writer for the Home and Away: Official collectors edition magazine called Dani's assault at the hands of Kane "harrowing".
 They added that the ordeal and her time in prison was something that she never really got over.
 Andrew Mercado revealed that viewers complained to TV Week about the producers putting "poor Dani" in prison.
 Mercado also called the Sutherland family "the most tortured lot in the history of the soap."
 Channel 5 chose the episode in which Sarah returned to the Bay and Dani and Scott tried to flee her as one of their "Best Cliffhangers".